Try teaching someone how to ride a bike.

 Our memory is often procedural, meaning we don’t have to think about it.
 Since we do not have to think about it, it’s difficult to even explain it.

-This is why coaches often have trouble with highly intelligent performers, because they often become over-analytical about their well-learned skill.
+Coaches often have trouble with highly intelligent performers, because they often become over-analytical about their well-learned skill.

 So, when we have to think about or try to control well-learned skills, we are susceptible to sub-optimal performance.
 Add in the factor of a high-pressure environment with something on the line, thinking too much can become every detrimental.

 Next, after we start over-analyzing, we start to FEEL the stressful situation in a fight, flight, or freeze response.
 Our body tenses up, breathing becomes faster, we start to sweat, have even more thoughts, speed up or slow way down and TRY NOT to mess up.
+That begins the quest to answer why does choking occur.

 Trying not to mess-up ► Over-analyzing movements ► Fight/Flight